bootstrapworld/curriculum/lessons/Math/functions-can-be-linear/langs/en-us/slides.md

 {layout="LaunchC"}
 # Linear, Non-Linear, or Bust!

-Three of the tables show linear relationships, and three show non-linear relationships.
+Three of the tables show linear relationships, and three show non-linear relationships.{style="font-size:14pt"}
-- Which are linear?
+- Which are linear?{style="font-size:14pt"}
-- Were you able to figure out what the next (x,y) pair should be for each of them?
+- Were you able to figure out what the next (x,y) pair should be for each of them?{style="font-size:14pt"}
-- Were you able to guess what the y-value for each table would be when x is 0?
+- Were you able to guess what the y-value for each table would be when x is 0?{style="font-size:14pt"}

 @image{images/set-of-6-tables.png}